HumanBrainProject/xwiki_authenticator_keycloak/README.md

 (1) NOTE: there is a clash (2) between the Bouncy Castle classes (3) used by Keycloak and XWiki which prevents things working "out of the box".
-You must remove the 2 offending classes from the Keycloak jars and replace with those from XWiki (this was the case for Keycloak 1.7 and XWiki 7.3 - the situation may be different for other versions).
+You must remove the 2 offending classes from the Keycloak jars and replace with those from XWiki (this was the case for Keycloak 1.7 and XWiki 7.3 - the situation may differ for other versions).

 (2) The clash is due to the fact that the Keycloak adapter is a Tomcat valve and so the jars must be put in $TOMCAT_HOME/lib but those classes are then visible to all web apps, and so potentially clash with jars found in XWiki's WEB-INF/lib dir.